Hydration (Bread)

 Can I just add more water to any recipe?

 You can increase hydration, but the dough will behave differently and may need technique adjustments.
 Higher hydration requires stronger gluten (more mixing or folds), longer bulk fermentation, and often cold fermentation for easier shaping.
+Try bassinage if you want to push past 75%.

 Why is my high-hydration dough flat?